 In order for timed intercourse to be an effective treatment option, the recruitment of a follicle usually containing an egg to be ovulated, must occur first.
 The first part of a timed intercourse treatment cycle will center around this step.
 Some patients will naturally develop the follicle while others may require oral or injectable medications to stimulate egg development.
 Once an appropriate size follicle is identified through ultrasound, the patient may trigger ovulation naturally or with an injectable medication.
 Triggering ovulation can be very beneficial in patients with slow or delayed ovulation, while in those who are regularly ovulating it has been shown to reduce success rates.
 We only do what’s right for your specific situation.

-The second part of treatment will address fertilization of the ovulated egg.
+The second part of the treatment will address fertilization of the ovulated egg.
 This will occur with the strategic timing of intercourse.
 We either use 18-24 hours after a natural LH ovulation surge, or 36 hours after a trigger shot is administered for timed intercourse, in the privacy of your own home.
 Often times the male partner will be asked to abstain from ejaculation for two to three days prior to the timed intercourse.
-This allows the semen to build up an appropriate about of sperm.
+This allows the semen to build up an appropriate amount of sperm.
 Following the timed intercourse, you may be instructed to take daily supplemental progesterone—usually in the form of a capsule or gel inserted into your vagina twice or three times daily — to support the endometrial lining of the uterus and implantation of the embryo.